 Fringe Benefits Tax (FBT) is a tax levied on the employer on benefits provided to employees.
 Most benefits are subject to FBT.
 Examples are:

 - Private use of motor vehicles provided by the employer

 Benefits provided are grossed up and FBT at 47% is imposed on the grossed up value.
 Certain benefits, such as superannuation are exempt from FBT while other benefits such as motor vehicles are concessionally taxed.
 The effect of taxing fringe benefits in this way is that employers pay FBT equivalent to the income tax that an employee on the top marginal rate of tax receiving the benefit would have paid had they purchased the benefit themselves from their after tax income.
 The FBT is deductible to the employer for income tax purpose.

 Given the high FBT rate it is important to plan and structure compensation and benefits.

 A FBT return has to be lodged with the ATO reporting the benefits provided over the period from 1 April to 31 March.
 The FBT return is due for lodgement by 31 May

 Payroll tax is payable by employers based on the amount of wages they pay to Australia.
-Each state has exemption thresholds.
+Each state has seperate payroll tax rates and exemption thresholds.
 Payroll tax is only payable when the total amount of Australian wages paid by an employer reaches the threshold.

 The pension system in Australia operates as a compulsory private superannuation contribution scheme.
-Under this system, employers must contribute an amount at least equal to 9.25% of an employee’s defined ‘earnings’.
-This rate will progressively increase to 12% by 2019.
+Under this system, employers must contribute an amount at least equal to 9.5% of an employee’s defined ‘earnings’.

 We will advise if exemptions are available and the documentation required.
 Where there is a superannuation liability, we assist companies to open superannuation accounts for the employees and assist with remittances into the account.